CSCfi/csc-user-guide/docs/support/faq/ssh-clone.md

 ## Too new format used

 The most obscure reason is that Rahti expects the key to be provided in **PEM format**.
-PEM used to be the default key format, but now it is considered a legacy format.
-Newer versions of OpenSSH will generate keys in its own format that is not recognized by the current version of Rahti (v3.11).
-When generating keys with `ssh-keygen` to be used in Rahti, please use the parameter `-m PEM`.
+PEM used to be the default key format for OpenSSH private keys, but now it is considered a legacy format.
+Newer versions of OpenSSH will generate keys in OpenSSH's own format that is not recognized by the current version of Rahti (v3.11).
+When generating keys to be used in Rahti using `ssh-keygen`, please use the parameter `-m PEM`.
 A complete example would be:

 ```
 ssh-keygen -C "openshift-source-builder/repo" -f repo-openshift-builder -N '' -m PEM